python/cpython/Doc/library/ctypes.rst

 By default functions are assumed to return the C :c:expr:`int` type.
-Other return types can be specified by setting the :attr:`restype` attribute of the function object.
+Other return types can be specified by setting the :attr:`~_FuncPtr.restype` attribute of the function object.

 The C prototype of :c:func:`time` is ``time_t time(time_t *)``.
 Because :c:type:`time_t`